Guides

 What Is the Official Dart Board Distance?

-The official throwing distance for steel tip darts is 237cm (7ft 9¼in) from the front face of the dartboard to the oche (throwing line).
+The official throwing distance for steel tip darts is 237cm (7ft 9¼in).
+That's from the front face of the dartboard to the oche (your throwing line).
+This is the exact same distance used at Ally Pally, in the Premier League, and in every PDC, WDF and BDO event going.

 📏